Nefrols/NTS_MCP_FS/README.md

 *   **Atomic Transactions:** 10 operations in one request.
 If the 10th fails, the previous 9 are rolled back instantly.
 The project is never left in a broken state.
 *   **Variable Interpolation:** Pass data between steps.
 Create a file in Step 1, then reference its path in Step 2 using `{{step1.path}}`.
 *   **Virtual Addressing:** Use variables like `$LAST` or `$PREV_END+1` to insert code relative to previous edits without calculating line numbers.
+*   **Virtual FS Context:** When you edit a file in Step 1 and run `nts_code_refactor` in Step 2, the refactoring sees the **modified content** from Step 1, not the disk version.
+Enables complex chains like "edit class → rename symbol across project".

 **Example Script:** "Create a service, rename it, and add a method"
 ```json